borkdude/clojure-overstapservice/Alternatief.md

 And so it came to be that many programmers crossed over to Java, moving to about midway on the path to enlightenment.
 This article is about the subsequent part, switching to Lisp...
 Or in any case: _a_ lisp, the pinnacle of productivity, according to Steele.

 The lisp we are talking about is Clojure, a programming language for the JVM that was introduced in 2007 by Rich Hickey.
 At the 2014 edition of Java One, Hickey held a [talk](https://www.youtube.com/watch?v=VSdnJDO-xdg).
-Het started off with the following [quote](http://thenewstack.io/the-new-stack-makers-adrian-cockcroft-on-sun-netflix-clojure-go-docker-and-more/):
+He started off with the following [quote](http://thenewstack.io/the-new-stack-makers-adrian-cockcroft-on-sun-netflix-clojure-go-docker-and-more/):

 > "A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters."
 >